-Prior to making your grant application please make sure you read the ‘Supporting Documentation Required’ guide found on the Trillian website click here.
-Providing these documents will help ensure your application is compliant.
+Prior to making your grant application please make sure you read the 'How to Apply' and 'Supporting Documentation Required' guide found on the Trillian website click here.
+Following these instructions and providing the supporting documents will help ensure your application is compliant.

 Who is eligible to apply for funding?

 Any organisation that furthers or improves local and national educational services, furthers or improves local and national amateur sport, racing clubs and promotes the advancement of culture or contributes towards welfare assistance or the relief of poverty can make an application.
-If your community group is looking to raise funds for a specific purpose you can apply to Trillian using the online grant application portal click here.
+If your community group is looking to raise funds for a specific purpose you can apply to Trillian using the online grant application portal click on the link below

 What if our club is not an incorporated society?